 Explore Dataran Lang

-This is also known as the eagle square and it is one of the top places that you should visit while you are in Langkawi.
-It is found in the main town, Kuah, and features a large sculpture of an eagle standing at a height of 12 meters.
+This is also known as eagle square, and it is one of the top places you should visit while in Langkawi.
+It is found in the main town, Kuah, and features a giant sculpture of an eagle standing at the height of 12 meters.
 You will see a 12m tall sculpture of an eagle with its wings wide open displayed on top of the elevated platform in Kuah.

 Go on Mangrove Safari

-You can also visit another scenic view where you will get to see limestone rocks that bulge out of the floor of the mangrove seabed and swamp.
-You can also explore the bat cave and fish farming in the open sea, you will surely be spoilt with an option at this park.
+You can also visit another scenic view where you will see limestone rocks that bulge out of the floor of the mangrove seabed and swamp.
+You can also explore the bat cave and fish farming in the open sea; you will surely be spoilt with an option at this park.

 Have a scary walk in the sky

-Langkawi sky bridge is a 124m long curved pedestrian bridge that offers a thrilling and terrifying but also a mind-blowing aerial view of tourist attractions in Langkawi.
+Langkawi sky bridge is a 124m long curved pedestrian bridge that offers a thrilling and terrifying mind-blowing aerial view of tourist attractions in Langkawi.
 This is one of the things that you should do while you are in Langkawi.

-The bridge is 700 m above the sea level and this allows you to see several islets of Langkawi as you relax and enjoy the cool breeze.
-Located strategically along the bridge are a number of triangular viewing stages.
-You can only get to the bridge through the cable car and the bridge can accommodate up to 250 people at a time.
+The bridge is 700 m above sea level, and this allows you to see several islets of Langkawi as you relax and enjoy the cool breeze.
+Located strategically along the bridge are several triangular viewing stages.
+You can only get to the bridge through the cable car, and the bridge can accommodate up to 250 people at a time.

-This is one of the top things to do in Langkawi as you will find a load of tourist queueing for a long time just try this out.
+This is one of the top things to do in Langkawi as you will find a load of tourists queueing for a long time; just try this out.
 The biggest tourist infrastructure in Langkawi is the cable car, which takes visitors to the summit of Mount Mat Cincang in just 15 minutes.

-The highlight of the ride is the aerial views of the rainforests, waterfalls, islets, and some other places you can visit in Langkawi.
+The ride’s highlight is the aerial views of the rainforests, waterfalls, islets, and some other places you can visit in Langkawi.
 At the top of the hill, which is about 700 meters, you will find an observatory deck from where you can see some of the islands of Indonesia.

 Hike to the highest peak in Langkawi

 Gunung Raya is the highest peak in Langkawi with an altitude of 881m.
-You will have a panoramic and mind-blowing view of the island from the mountain peak.
-The popular thing to do is to hike to the peak of the rainforests.
+You will have a panoramic and mind-blowing view of the Island from the mountain peak.
+The popular thing to do is the hike to the rainforests’ peak.

 The highlight of the trip is that you will see different animals like leaf monkeys, macaque monkeys, flying foxes, white-bellied eagles, great hornbills, mountain hawk eagles, and numerous species of birds and animals in the hill forest.